 This program is open to students who may not qualify for regular Federal Subsidized Stafford Loans and needs an additional \$2000 through a student loan.
-There is a combined origination/insurance fee of up to 1%.
+There is a combined origination/insurance fee of up to .50%.
 The interest rate is a fixed rate of 6.8%.
-Also see information in section D. below regarding PLUS loans.
+Also see information in the section below regarding PLUS loans.